 Which is the best option in price, mileage and style, know here

-To buy a scooter with stylish mileage in a low budget, then know here who is the profit deal in Hero Pleasure Plus vs Honda Activa 6G.
+The two wheeler sector of the country has a wide range of scooters ranging from mileage scooters to sporty designs and hi-tech features, which includes scooters ranging from 100 cc to 150 cc.

-Are planning to buy a new scooter but could not choose a scooter for themselves among the long range present in the market, then here we are telling you the complete details of two popular scooters which are counted among the best selling scooters of their company.
+If you want to buy a mileage scooter with sporty design, then know here the complete details of two popular scooters of the country.

-For this comparison, we have Hero Pleasure Plus and Honda Activa in which we are telling the complete details of their price, mileage and specifications.
+In this comparison, today we have Hero Maestro Edge 110 and Honda Dio scooter, in which you will know the complete details from the price to the features of these two.

-Hero Pleasure Plus: Hero Pleasure Plus is one of the best selling scooter of its company which was recently launched in Xtec avatar and its four variants have been launched in the market.
+Hero Maestro Edge 110: Hero Maestro Edge 110 is a stylish scooter that comes in the list of best selling scooter of its company, which the company has launched in the market with three variants.

-Talking about the engine and power of this scooter, it has a 110 cc single cylinder engine which generates 8.1 PS of power and 8.7 Nm of peak torque.
+Talking about the engine and power of this scooter, it has a single cylinder engine of 110.9 cc which is based on fuel injected technology.

-Talking about the braking system of this scooter, the company has given a combination of drum brake in its front wheel and rear wheel with alloy wheel and tubeless tyres.
+This engine can generate 8.15 PS of power and 8.7 Nm of peak torque, which is mated to an automatic transmission.
+Talking about the braking system of the scooter, a combination of disc brake in the front wheel and drum brake in the rear wheel has been given.

-,read this also– Top 3 Scooters That Give Powerful Mileage Up to 57 kmpl With Stylish Design, Read Full Details)
+,read this alsoBefore buying, know the complete details of the top 3 best selling scooters in the country)

-Regarding the mileage of the scooter, it is claimed that this scooter gives a mileage of 63 kmpl and this mileage is certified by ARAI.
-The starting price of Hero Pleasure Plus is Rs 61,900, which goes up to Rs 71,000 on its top variant.
+Regarding mileage, the company claims that this Hero Maestro Edge 110 scooter gives a mileage of 51 kmpl and this mileage is certified by ARAI.
+The starting price of Hero Maestro Edge 110 is Rs 65,900, which goes up to Rs 68,500 on its top variant.

-Honda Activa 6G: Honda Activa is the best selling scooter of this country along with its company, which the company has launched in the market with four variants.

 ,read this also– These top 3 electric scooters will forget the way to the petrol pump, give a range of up to 236 km in a single charge)

-Talking about the engine and power of this scooter, the company has given a 109.51 cc single cylinder engine which is based on fuel injected technology.
+Honda Dio: Honda Dio is a sporty designed scooter which the company has launched in the market with two variants.
+Talking about the engine and power of this scooter, the company has given a 109.51 cc single cylinder engine which is based on air-cooled technology.

-This single cylinder engine generates 7.79 PS of power and 8.79 Nm of peak torque, whose transmission is given automatic.
-Talking about the braking system of the scooter, the company has been given a combination of drum brakes in the front and rear wheels.
+This engine generates 7.76 PS of power and 9 Nm of peak torque, with which the company has given automatic transmission.
+Talking about the braking system of this scooter, the company has given a combination of drum brake in its front and rear wheel.

-Regarding the mileage of the scooter, the company claims that this Honda Activa 6G gives a mileage of 60 kmpl and this mileage has been certified by ARAI.
-The starting price of Honda Activa 6G is Rs 69,645, which goes up to Rs 72,891 on its top variant.
+Regarding the mileage of the scooter, the company claims that this Honda Dio gives a mileage of 59.5 kmpl and this mileage is certified by ARAI.
+The starting price of Honda Dio scooter is Rs 65,075, which goes up to Rs 68,473 on its top variant.

 #option #price #mileage #style